-- POLICY The Shire will not support or approve any construction or extension to sporting facilities that will result in duplication of existing facilities or where co-location within existing facilities will provide a better outcome. - OBJECTIVES To encourage collocation where the net benefits are significant to the Shire and the clubs involved - GUIDELINES When applications for grants, support or permission to build facilities on Shire controlled land are received, an assessment will be undertaken to ascertain whether a more beneficial outcome will be achieved through co-location within existing facilities.
+POLICY The Shire will not support or approve any construction or extension to sporting facilities that will result in duplication of existing facilities or where co-location within existing facilities will provide a better outcome.

+OBJECTIVES To encourage collocation where the net benefits are significant to the Shire and the clubs involved facilities on Shire controlled land are received, an assessment will be undertaken to ascertain whether a more beneficial outcome will be achieved through co-location within existing facilities.